 Rated as a very high threat with a 76% chance of occurrence within a 5-year period this category includes both tropical storms and hurricanes.
-Because of the nature and size of these storms, they could affect any part of Seminole County and would likely impact the whole county.
 Depending on the strength of the storm, evacuation may be necessary putting low-income households at risk of displacement.
 In addition, food and water issues may arise if residents are unprepared and injuries and fatalities are possible, most likely due to flooding.
 These storm types pose a high risk of causing structural damage to residential, commercial, industrial, and governmental buildings which threatens the County's existing affordable housing stock and puts its most vulnerable residents at risk.